berserkware/waffleweb/docs/How-To-Guides/Deploying-Your-Project.rst

 Getting The WSGI Callable
 -------------------------

 The WSGI callable is a method of your WaffleProject called "wsgiApplication".
+Make sure you only put the name of the method.
+Do not call the method.

 .. code-block:: python